zephyrproject-rtos/zephyr/boards/arm/stm32f429i_disc1/doc/stm32f429i_disc1.rst

 Pin Mapping
 ===========

-The STM32F429I-DISC1 Discovry kit has 8 GPIO controllers.
+The STM32F429I-DISC1 Discovery kit has 8 GPIO controllers.
 These controllers are responsible for pin muxing, input/output, pull-up, etc.

 For mode details please refer to `STM32F429I-DISC1 board User Manual`_.